 CE marking may simply involve testing carried out by the manufacturer or it may involve intervention of an independent third party, depending on the product and the Instruction concerned.
 Purchasers may need to check the CE marking accompanying information to ascertain that the product is appropriate for their needs.

 In summary then, the CE marking indicates that the manufacturer has met the minimum legal requirements for their products in regard to health and safety under European Instructions.
-CE marking is not, therefore, intended to be a quality mark.
+CE marking is therefore, intended to be a quality mark.